ManojGowda27/Brain-Tumor-Classification/README.md

 ## Usage
 * Open the jupyter notebook and run each cells of the model implemented  (Note: Both the Dataset and the Notebook has to be in the same folder)
+* Please click on the links to view the code of each implementation.
 - [CXGB](https://github.com/ManojGowda27/Brain-Tumor-Classification/blob/main/CXGB/CXGBoost.ipynb)
 - [ResNet-50](https://github.com/ManojGowda27/Brain-Tumor-Classification/blob/main/ResNet-50/ResNet50.ipynb)
 - [VGG-16](https://github.com/ManojGowda27/Brain-Tumor-Classification/blob/main/VGG-16/vgg16.ipynb)